simon-ramirez-afk/ozex-tech-test/README.md

 ## Installation and Setup Instructions

-Clone down this repository.
+Clone this repository or download the zip.
 You will need `node` and `npm` installed globally on your machine.

 Installation guide available here : https://docs.npmjs.com/downloading-and-installing-node-js-and-npm#osx-or-linux-node-version-managers